-Guidance to help schools understand how the Equality Act affects them and how to fulfil their duties under the act can be found at Equality Act 2010: advice for schools - GOV.UK (www.gov.uk), it may also be useful for further information Equality Act guidance | Equality and Human Rights Commission (equalityhumanrights.com).
+Guidance to help schools understand how the Equality Act affects them and how to fulfil their duties under the act can be found at Equality Act 2010: advice for schools - GOV.UK (www.gov.uk), it may also be useful For further information Equality Act guidance | Equality and Human Rights Commission (equalityhumanrights.com).

-6 Whole school Approach to Safeguarding
+Section 6 - Whole school Approach to Safeguarding

-6.1 What school staff will do if they have concerns about a child
+What school staff will do if they have concerns about a child

-Hanley and Upton Educational Trust staff working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+Hanley Castle High School staff working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff should always act in the best interests of the child.

 If staff have any concerns about a child's welfare, we act on them immediately.
-If staff have a concern, we follow this and each school's safeguarding policy and speak to the designated safeguarding lead (or deputy).
+If staff have a concern, we follow this safeguarding policy and speak to the designated safeguarding lead (or deputy).